Holidate

 Holidate is a 2020 American romantic comedy film directed by John Whitesell and written by Tiffany Paulsen.
 It stars Emma Roberts, Luke Bracey, Jake Manley, Jessica Capshaw, Andrew Bachelor, Frances Fisher, Manish Dayal and Kristin Chenoweth.

-Sloan Benson, tired of familial pressure for being single on holidays, bumps into Australian stranger Jackson, who is also fed up with pressure on those dates, so they agree to platonically be each other's plus-ones all year long, inadvertantly ending up mutually developing real feelings.
+Sloane Benson, tired of familial pressure for being single on holidays, bumps into Australian stranger Jackson, who is also fed up with pressure on those dates, so they agree to platonically be each other's plus-ones all year long, inadvertently ending up mutually developing real feelings.

 The film was released on Netflix on October 28, 2020.

 Plot

-Almost 30-something Sloane Benson hates the holidays due to familial judgement she receives for being single.
+Workaholic Sloane Benson hates the holidays due to familial judgement she receives for being single.
 Having recently broken up with her boyfriend, her mother Elaine is constantly trying to set her up with a new man, much to Sloane's annoyance.

 At Sloane's family's Christmas dinner, her younger brother York gets engaged to Liz, his girlfriend of three months, so Sloane is now the only single adult left in the family.
-Meanwhile, Jackson, an Australian golfer, is stuck spending the holidays with a woman he has no interest in and her parents.
+Meanwhile, Jackson, an Australian golfer, is stuck spending the holidays with Carly, a woman he has no interest in, and her parents.
 His date becomes angry with him for not getting her a Christmas present although they had agreed not to exchange gifts, so he leaves in frustration.

-After Christmas, Sloane and Jackson have a chance encounter when both are returning presents they received.
+After Christmas, Sloane and Jackson have a chance encounter at the mall when both are returning presents they received.
 Jackson suggests to avoid crazy and clingy dates, they should make a pact to be Holidates (dates only for Holidays).
 Though initially reluctant, she decides to take him up on his offer and they end up spending New Year's Eve together, but have no further contact.

 However, on Valentine's Day, both have another chance encounter where Jackson pretends to be her boyfriend in front of her ex and his young and beautiful girlfriend.
 They slowly become friends after spending various holidays together.

-After Sloane and Jackson become closer when he loses a finger on July 4th, he fears he is not good enough for her.
-So, he tries to set her up with a better date.
-This leads to a fight at her brother's wedding, where his and her dates hook up.
+After Sloane and Jackson become closer when he loses a finger on July 4th, he fears he is not good enough for her, so he tries to set her up with a better date.
+This leads to a fight at her brother's wedding on Labor Day, where her date, Faarooq, and his date, Sloane’s aunt Susan, hook up.